TrongKhanhqlv/TrongKhanhqlv/README.md

-- 👋 Hi, I’m @TrongKhanhqlv
+- 👋 Hi, I’m Trong Khanh

 ### 👨‍💻 About Me
 I'm a first-year university student with a strong foundation in **C++**, **data structures**, and **algorithms**.
 I am passionate about technology and aspire to become an **AI developer**.
 My current focus is learning more about **Artificial Intelligence (AI)** and **Machine Learning (ML)** to build intelligent systems that can solve real-world problems.